Creative

 It’s alright to start something and abandon it.
 You can steal from it later.

-Most of what I start is shit.
-But the ones I finish—I only got there by letting them be shit first.
+Most of what I start is scrappy.
+But the ones I finish—I only got there by letting them be that first.

 Do amazing scary things.
 Especially the ones that don’t guarantee applause.